Detecting Pharmaceutical Substances on Textile Surfaces Using Superspectral Imaging Technology

 Conclusion

-Superspectral imaging technology stands out as an innovative approach that provides non- destructive, rapid, and highly sensitive analytical capabilities in forensic sciences.
-This study, focused specifically on textile surfaces, clearly demonstrates that this technology can play a vital role in uncovering invisible evidence.
-With the continuous advancement of imaging technologies, forensic analysis processes are expected to become exponentially faster, more reliable, and more comprehensive.
-Accordingly, superspectral systems are anticipated to become an indispensable, integral part of both crime scene investigations and advanced laboratory analyses in the near future.
+SuperSpectral imaging technology provides non-destructive, rapid, and highly sensitive analytical capabilities for forensic sciences.
+Focused specifically on textile surfaces, this study demonstrates the technology’s efficacy in uncovering invisible evidence.
+As imaging technologies advance, forensic analysis will continue to become faster and more reliable.
+Consequently, SuperSpectral systems are positioned to become an integral component of both crime scene investigations and advanced laboratory analyses.